MitchellBennett94/Mage-Medic-Unicorn-Rescue/README.md

 **Features:**

-(Currently features variables, multiple arrays, branching paths, for and enhanced loops, Four-types of user-defined methods, and method overloading)
+(Currently features variables, multiple arrays, branching paths, for and enhanced loops, Four-types of user-defined methods, and method overloading
+Inheritance with (3) overridden sub-classess and a polymorhpism core.
+As well as Recursion with search and traversal for input and output.)